-APPLICABILITY This R at any FO is applicable at all times since I-T-P effluents can be released time.
+This RFO is applicable at all times since I-T-P effluents can be released at any time.

-COMPENSATORY MEASURES This N below require cited in must t eneral note is provided to implement the guidance in Reference 7.
-UREG states that as long as a nuclear plant operates at a level twice the reporting requirement of this RFO no extra analysis is ed to demonstrate compliance with RFO 6.2.3.1.
-If the dose levels in this RFO are exceeded by a factor of two, additional analysis be performed to determine if additional limitations on plant operation necessary to ensure compliance with Reference 8.
+The general note is provided to implement the guidance in Reference 7.
+This NUREG states that as long as a nuclear plant operates at a level below twice the reporting requirement of this RFO no extra analysis is required to demonstrate compliance with RFO 6.2.3.1.
+If the dose levels cited in this RFO are exceeded by a factor of two, additional analysis must be performed to determine if additional limitations on plant operation will be necessary to ensure compliance with Reference 8.

-flexibil IV.A o radioa ompensatory Measures statements provide the required operating ity and at the same time implement the guides set forth in Section f Appendix I of Reference 1 to assure that the releases of I-T-P ctive material in gaseous effluents to Unrestricted Areas will be as low as is reasonably achievable."
+The Compensatory Measures statements provide the required operating flexibility and at the same time implement the guides set forth in Section IV.A of Appendix I of Reference 1 to assure that the releases of I-T-P radioactive material in gaseous effluents to Unrestricted Areas will be kept "as low as is reasonably achievable."

-SURVEILLANCE REQUIREMENTS every not res quarte period urveillance requirement for this RFO requires a dose calculation 31 days to provide assurance that the organ dose due to I-T-P does sult in a dose above the limits stated.
-The dose is calculated for the er and year based on actual and projected effluents for the 31 day being analyzed.
-All calculated doses must be below the limits in this RFO or the Compensatory Measures must be implemented.
+The surveillance requirement for this RFO requires a dose calculation every 31 days to provide assurance that the organ dose due to I-T-P does not result in a dose above the limits stated.
+The dose is calculated for the quarter and year based on actual and projected effluents for the 31 day period being analyzed.
+All calculated doses must be below the limits given in this RFO or the Compensatory Measures must be implemented.

-REFERENCES 1.
-10 CFR 50.
+- 1. 10 CFR 50.

-2. FSAR Section 15.0.3.
+- FSAR Section 15.0.3.

-3. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.
+- 3. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.

-4. FSAR Section 11.3.3.
+- 4. FSAR Section 11.3.3.

-5. Regulatory Guide 1.109.
+- 5. Regulatory Guide 1.109.

-6. Regulatory Guide 1.111.
+- 6. Regulatory Guide 1.111.

-7. NUREG-0543.
+- NUREG-0543.

-8. 40 CFR 190.
+- 8. 40 CFR 190.